 For example you can see how long it takes newly acquired users to transact on your site and how that changes in the week you are running a promotion, or how many users you retain over time and if that new app design you just launched is improving retention rates.

-Configure the cohort analysis
+Configure the cohort exploration

 Defines the initial and returning cohort time frame.
 The return time granularity is the same as the cohort granularity.
 Select from: